mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/Magento/index.md

 ![MAMP](Magento.png)

 *  **Email address:**
    Your email address.
+Your Magento installation will send error messages to this email address.
    *Note: You must enter a valid email address to setup a Magento installation.*

 *  **Directory:**
-   The installation directory.
-If it is left blank the Magento files will be copied directly to the document root folder.
+   If you would like to install Magento directly in the host document root directory, leave this field empty.
+If you provide a name, Magento will be installed in this directory.
+The directory must not yet exist.
    *Note: Do not install over a previous installation of Magento!
 Files will be overwritten without warning.*

 *  **Table Prefix:**
    Magento can use a table prefix to manage multiple web sites in a single database.
 The prefix has a maximum of five characters.

 *  **Database Name:**
-   Set the name of your database schema which will be added to your local database.
-   After installation you can view this database for this instance of Magento using phpMyAdmin, Sequel Pro, or           MySQLWorkbench.
+   Set the name of your database schema.
+After installation you can view this database using phpMyAdmin, Sequel Pro, or MySQLWorkbench.

 *  **Username:**
-   The Magento admin.
+   Use this username to login into the Magento adminn area.
    *Note: You will need this username to login into your new of Magento e-commerce site, please write this down.*

 *  **Password:**
-   The Magento admins default password.
+   Use this Magento password to login to the admin area of your installation.
    *Note: You will need this password to login into your new Magento e-commerce site, please write this down.*

 *  **Encryption Key:**